-Music Director of the Lexington Philharmonic (LexPhil) since 2009, conductor Scott Terrell has transformed the orchestra with his imaginative programs, engaging presence, and determined passion for artistic excellence and viability.
-An ardent champion of new music and diversity of repertoire, he is a visionary leader with a keen intellect for bringing context to the concert hall.
-Adept in a broad interpretive range of repertoire from masterworks of orchestral canon, new commissions, opera, and works beyond the mainstream, this American conductor can, as critics have noted, “program works that entertain and educate, innovate with new works and revitalize the old.”
+Music Director of the Lexington Philharmonic from 2009-2019, conductor Scott Terrell transformed the orchestra with his imaginative programs, engaging presence, and determined passion for artistic excellence and viability.
+An ardent champion of new music and diversity of repertoire, he was a visionary leader with a keen intellect for bringing context to the concert hall.
+Adept in a broad range of repertoire from masterworks of orchestral canon, new commissions, opera, and works beyond the mainstream, this American conductor can, as critics have noted, “program works that entertain and educate, innovate with new works and revitalize the old.”

-After a two-year search and nearly three hundred applications, Mr. Terrell was unanimously selected as Music Director of the Lexington Philharmonic.
-He has re-invigorated and raised the artistic level of the ensemble, expanded collaborations, increased audience and community support.
-He has created and endowed both a Composer-in-Residence and an Artist-in-Residence chair.
-Composers commissioned have included Daniel Thomas-Davis, Daniel Kellogg, Adam Schoenberg, Avner Dorman and 2018 Composer, Chris Brubeck.
-The orchestra has been awarded the Copland Award three times in his tenure, highlighting his ongoing commitment to contemporary American composers such as Jennifer Higdon, Michael Torke, Dominick Argento, John Harbison, Christopher Rouse, John Adams, Michael Gandolfi, Phillip Glass, Mason Bates, Roberto Sierra, Christopher Theofanidis, and Osvaldo Golijov. .
+Mr. Terrell was Music Director of the Lexington Philharmonic for a transformative decade (2009-2019) in the organization’s history.
+He re-invigorated and raised the artistic level of the ensemble, expanded collaborations, increased audience and community support.
+He created and endowed both a Composer-in-Residence and an Artist-in-Residence chair.
+Composers commissioned have included Daniel Thomas-Davis, Daniel Kellogg, Adam Schoenberg, Avner Dorman, and Chris Brubeck.
+The orchestra was broadcast multiple times on NPR’s Performance Today, and awarded numerous Copland Awards, highlighting his ongoing commitment to contemporary American composers such as Missy Mazzoli, Jennifer Higdon, Gabriela Franck, Joan Tower, Christopher Rouse, John Adams, Michael Gandolfi, Philip Glass, Mason Bates, Roberto Sierra, Christopher Theofanidis, Osvaldo Golijov, and Chris Brubeck.

 Multi-media presentations have been a staple in Maestro Terrell’s diverse repertoire; in particular his growing collaborations with film scores and crossover-artists.
-He conducted WIZARD OF OZ for the Lexington Picnic with the Pops concert at Keeneland Race Track, and Bernard Hermann’s iconic score for PYSCHO.
-He has been a regular collaborative partner with the Colorado Symphony, leading their presentations of CASABLANCA, THE MAGICAL MUSIC OF HARRY POTTER, A COLORADO CHRISTMAS, as well as the Red Rocks Amphitheatre’s debut of Indie pop band Belle and Sebastian.
+He has conducted films scores including Wizard of Oz, Raiders of the Lost Ark, Psycho, Casablanca, Star Wars: A New Hope, Home Alone, and The Nightmare Before Christmas with orchestras worldwide.
+He has been a regular collaborative partner with the Colorado Symphony, leading their presentations of The Magical World of Harry Potter, A Colorado Christmas, and Red Rocks Amphitheatre’s concert of Indie pop band Belle and Sebastian.